 The more high-value deals you have in your pipeline, the fewer deals you’ll need to close to meet your quota.
 Keeping a close eye on average deal size gives you a better idea of how much your sales reps should be pulling in and whether your closing ratio is acceptable or unsustainable.

 This is the average time it takes for a new lead to become a customer.
 Tracking pipeline length make it easy to recognize how long a deal should take to close.
-If you notice a bottleneck or leak in the pipeline, you’ll know which stage needs to be improved so you can shorten the sales cycle and close more deals quickly.
+If you notice a bottleneck or leak in the pipeline, you’ll know which stage needs to be improved so you can streamline your sales cycle and close more deals quickly.

 Customer Conversion Rate